Boostport/kubernetes-vault/README.md

 ![flow diagram](flow-diagram.png)

 ## Highlights
 * Secure by default.
-The Kubernetes-Vault service does not allow using root tokens to authenticate against Vault.
+The Kubernetes-Vault controller does not allow using root tokens to authenticate against Vault.
 * Prometheus metrics endpoint over http or https, with optional TLS client authentication.
 * High availability mode using Raft, so that if the leader goes down, a follower can take over immediately.
 * Peer discovery using Kubernetes services and endpoints and gossip to propagate peer changes across the cluster.